Admins, Teachers & Staffs

 Mr. Julian Rico

-Middle School (Humanities 8)
+Middle School (Humanities)

 Contact + Bio

-This is Julian’s eighth year teaching Humanities at SDCCS.
+This is Julian’s ninth year teaching Humanities at SDCCS.
 Before he became a part of the SDCCS family he taught English at San Diego High School.
 On his journey to become a teacher he taught in a number of different settings: from in-home tutor, to ESL teacher and long term substitute where he taught Engineering at Pershing Middle school and History at Wilson Middle School.

 Julian is a native San Diegan and is no longer a Charger fan since they moved to LA.
 He attended San Diego State University where he earned his Bachelor’s degree in English, his Teaching Credential and his Masters Degree in Linguistic and Cultural Diversity in an Urban Environment.
 Julian is also a fellow of the San Diego Area Writing Project Summer Institute.